 This is because when you drink hot tea, your body has to work harder to bring the liquid up to its internal temperature.
 This process of heating up and then cooling down causes what’s known as “evaporative cooling,” which can help lower your overall body temperature.

-Of course, this only works if you're actually sweating, so if you're not already feeling warm, hot tea probably won't do much for you.
+Of course, this only works if you’re actually sweating, so if you’re not already feeling warm, hot tea probably won’t do much for you.
 In fact, Iced Tea might be a better choice in this case!
+However, some scientists suggest that cold drinks may trick the body into sensing it’s cooler than it actually is, which can delay sweating and interfere with the body’s natural cooling mechanisms.

 Iced tea can help cool you down in two ways.
 First, the act of drinking cold liquid will lower your internal body temperature.
 Second, the ice in iced tea can help constrict blood vessels and improve circulation, which can also help regulate your body temperature.

-Study - Does Drinking Tea Cool You Down
+Study – Does Drinking Tea Cool You Down?

 Dr. Ollie Jay from the University of Ottawa conducted a study in 2012 into the effects of body temperature and the consumption of hot drinks such as tea.
 They wanted to understand, does drinking tea in hot weather cool you down, or was it a myth.